bevy-cheatbook/bevy-cheatbook/src/pitfalls/build-errors.md

 try to link multiple versions of Bevy into your project.
 This often occurs when transitioning your project between the release and the git version of Bevy.
 Cargo remembers the versions it was previously using, and gets confused.

-See this [cargo issue][cargo::9994] about this bug.
-If you have any interesting information to add, you can help by contributing to that issue.